Deaf Parenting

 Raising children within a Deaf-led family brings unique experiences, perspectives, and realities.

-Deaf Parenting explores family life, identity, communication, and the everyday realities of raising children in a world not always designed with accessibility in mind.
-It shares lived experience with honesty and care, creating space for greater understanding of Deaf family life.
+Deaf Parenting explores family life, communication, and identity through the everyday realities of raising children in a world not always designed with accessibility in mind.
+It shares lived experience with honesty and care, showing what Deaf family life looks like in practice.

 This space centres lived experiences – the challenges, the learning, and the moments of connection that shape family life.

-Deaf Parenting reflections are shared across WovenAware’s social platforms and archived here as part of the wider awareness journey.
+Deaf Parenting is shared here as part of the wider awareness journey.

 What Deaf Parenting Explores